 Profession in industry, trade and service; application for recognition of foreign professional qualification for profession regulated by state law

-If you have acquired a degree abroad in a profession that is regulated by state law in Bavaria, you can have it recognized by the responsible Chamber of Industry and Commerce (IHK).
+If you have earned a degree abroad in a profession that is regulated by state law in Bavaria, you can have it recognized.
 Recognition can give you better opportunities in the Bavarian job market.

 The Bavarian Act on the Determination of Equivalence of Foreign Professional Qualifications (BayBQFG) enables the recognition of foreign professional qualifications in professions that are regulated by state law in Bavaria in accordance with Sections 54, 66 and 71 (2) of the Vocational Training Act (BBiG).

-The professions regulated by state law that can be recognized by the responsible IHK are non-regulated professions.
+The professions regulated by state law that can be recognized by the responsible Chamber of Industry and Commerce (IHK) are non-regulated professions.
 This means that you can work in these professions even without recognition of your foreign qualification.
 During the recognition process, your professional qualification is compared with the contents of the corresponding Bavarian vocational training.
 After this equivalence test, you will receive a notice of full or partial equivalence.
 This notice helps Bavarian employers to better classify your qualification and can thus give you better opportunities on the Bavarian labor market.

 All persons who have completed a foreign professional qualification and wish to pursue employment in the Free State of Bavaria are eligible to apply.
 Country of origin and residence status are not relevant for the recognition procedure.